sailfish009/openstructure/modules/img/alg/doc/alg.rst

 Applying algorithms
 -------------------

-While image properties are usually manipulated using method of the :class:'~ost.img.ImageHandle` class, their data content is manipulated using image algorithms.
+While image properties are usually manipulated using method of the :class:`~ost.img.ImageHandle` class, their data content is manipulated using image algorithms.
 Image algorithms are objects.
 Each of them is a class, and its methods are used to handle the algorithm parameters.
 Applying an algorithm to an image is then conceptually a two-step process.
 First, an instance of an algorithm class is created, yielding an algorithm object.
 In a second step, the algorithm object is applied to an image.
-An algorithm can be applied in-place (using the :meth:`ost.img.ImageHandle.Apply` method), modifying the image. or out-of-place, (using :meth:`~ost.img.ImageHandle.ApplyIP` ), leaving the original image untouched, and returning the result as a new image.
+An algorithm can be applied in-place (using the :meth:`~ßost.img.ImageHandle.Apply` method), modifying the image. or out-of-place, (using :meth:`~ost.img.ImageHandle.ApplyIP` ), leaving the original image untouched, and returning the result as a new image.

-Here is an example that uses the :class:`Randomize` algorithm.
-This algorithm feels the pixels of the image with random values between 0.0 and 1.0
+Here is an example.
+All the algorithms used in the following are described in the :ref:`algorithms` section.

 .. code-block:: python